Sarania-M/PayTrack---an-expense-app/README.md

 - **Material Design** – Consistent and user-friendly UI components
 - **Dart** – Powerful and expressive programming language

-*PayTrack was developed as part of a recruitment project for the Google Developer Groups on Campus (GDGC) at my college.
+*PayTrack was developed as part of a recruitment project for different clubs at my college.
 I hope you find it intuitive and effective for managing your finances!*

 [Connect with me on LinkedIn](https://www.linkedin.com/in/madhurjya-bijoy-sarania-78a0a9349/)